microsoft/PowerPlatformConnectors/independent-publisher-connectors/readme.md

 maintainer(s) and the Microsoft Connector Certification Team to allow community development of the connector prior to certification and deployment of a version.
 Click here to read through the Independent Publisher Connector Manifesto.

+Please note that if you create an Independent Publisher connector, it is automatically a premium connector.

 ## Best Practices for Submission
 - You can only submit one connector per PR.
 This ensures that our validation process runs smoothly.
 - Please add an email to the support email section.
 This is in case we need to reach out to you!